-Long-term debt activity during the period consisted of additions to existing notes payable to finance construction projects, additions to accrued interest on the Escheat Fund loan, and reductions in notes payable for principal payments.
-On July 26, 2013, the General Assembly directed the Office of State Budget and Management to transfer funds to the Escheat Fund as a payment-in-full for the Authority's outstanding loan.
+Long-term debt activity during the period consisted of reductions in notes payable for principal payments.
+On July 26, 2014, the General Assembly directed the Office of State Budget and Management to transfer funds to the Escheat Fund as a payment-in-full for the Authority's outstanding loan.
 This payoff was made on September 20, 2013, and will give the Authority an opportunity to manage existing debt and work towards becoming self-sufficient in future periods.
-The graph below depicts the makeup of debt at June 30, 2013 as compared to prior years.
+The graph below depicts the makeup of debt at June 30, 2014, as compared to prior years.